Andrew-Flanagan/Nick-a-Flick/README.md

 - Improve display page - just show the posters?
 Netflix type display that shows genres with scroll left/right buttons.
 Large banner with staff recommendations or something
 - Find movies from the same collection from the movie modal page or something
 - mobile
-- improve pagination - jump to pages, jump to end and beginning
+- improve pagination - jump to pages, jump to end and beginning, copy letterboxd
+- standardize naming conventions, and remove reference of "movie" since inclusion of television -- "media"? -- possibly include video games at some point

 # Getting Started with Create React App